What a glorious day!

-I want to thank our honorary degree recipients – Dr. Lewis and Dr. Tabin – for being with us today.
-Your presence has indeed connected us to history and to discovery.
+I want to thank our honorary degree recipients – Dr. Wenig and Dr. Agosin for being with us today.
+Each of you in your own way have reminded us of the importance of being authors and makers of the world.
 We are proud to count you as members of our Union community.

 I would call your attention to the list of prize recipients, printed in the back pages of the Commencement Program.
 They received their awards at Prize Day but I would ask you to join me in recognizing them today with your applause.

-Would all of you join me in thanking the members of the Union faculty who have shared their love of learning with you these past four years and especially those who are retiring: Ruth Stephenson from the English Department and Robert Wells from the History Department.
+Would all of you join me in thanking the members of the Union faculty who have shared their love of learning with you these past four years?

-We need to also thank Professor William Finlay, our Marshall, the members of the Commencement Committee as well as the entire Union staff for making this day so special.
-Many hands have readied our campus and prepared for this day of celebration.
+We also need to thank Professor William Finlay, our Marshall, the members of the Commencement Committee as well as the entire staff of Union College for making this day so special.
+As they say, “it takes many hands,” and many hands have readied our campus, made sure we all got to the right place at the right time, and prepared for this day.
 Please join me in thanking all of them with your applause.

-Members of the Class of 2013, you have many to thank for helping you reach this day.
-In particular, you owe a debt of gratitude to family and friends who sustained your with their love and support.
-I would invite you all to stand, turn to face your family and friends who are in attendance today, and join me in thanking them with applause.
+Members of the Class of 2015, you have many to thank for helping you reach this day.
+In particular, you owe a debt of gratitude to family and friends.
+You know better than I do that they’ve been there to encourage you and they’ve supported you with their love and in so many other ways.
+All of us are thankful for their trust.
+I would invite you all to stand, turn to face your family and friends who are in attendance today, and join me in thanking them with your applause.

 I invite all graduates, friends, family members, faculty, staff, and administrators – to join the divisional receptions immediately following this ceremony.

 Before we take our leave, however, I’d ask you to bear with me for just a few more minutes and allow me to say a few words to the members of the Class of 2015.